ZachBray/simple-binary-encoding-wiki/Golang-User-Guide.md

 var OptionalExtrasChoice = OptionalExtrasChoiceValues{0, 1, 2}
 ```

-and it's usage is similar to enumerations:
+and the usage is similar to enumerations:

 ``` go
 car.Extras[OptionalExtrasChoice.CruiseControl] = true